 In the Choose Account block, select the Gmail account you’ve previously connected with Zapier and press the “Continue” button again.

-To integrate with the Integromat, you need to login first and then click on the “Create a new scenario” button.
+To integrate with Make (formerly Integromat), you need to log in first and then click on the “Create a new scenario” button.

 On the next screen, you need to press the “Add” button, enter the name for the Webhook and click the “Save” button.
 After that, you will see the generated link, which you should copy to the clipboard.

 After that, go back to the Make settings and click the “Re-determine data structure” button.
 Navigate to the front-end page with that form and submit it.

-Click “Add another module” button, choose Gmail, and then pick the Send an email action.
+Click the “Add another module” button, choose Gmail, and then pick the Send an email action.

-Click the “Add” button near the Connection bar and connect Integromat to your Gmail account.
-You also need to define the email address for the letters to be sent To, the Subject of the letter, the Content, and the Attachments.
-To fill the bars you can use the data users will put into the form fields, just choose the id of a certain field.
+Click the “Add” button near the Connection bar and connect Make to your Gmail account.
+You also need to define the email address of the letters to be sent To, the Subject of the letter, the Content, and the Attachments.
+To fill the bars, you can use the data users will put into the form fields; just choose the id of a certain field.

-After that, turn on the Scheduling toggle and save the changes, and hit the “Run” button.
+After that, turn on the Scheduling toggle, save the changes, and hit the “Run” button.